Why doesn’t YouTube watch time reach 4,000 hours? 2026 Practical Guide

 - Average viewing time: 3 minutes

-- The total time has been stuck at 2800 hours for a long time
+- Total time stuck at 2800 hours for a long time

 The problem is obvious: watch time is too low.